Advising and Registration Information for Chemical Engineering (ChE) Majors

 - Check SPIRE to make sure there are no time conflicts in your plan and that the courses you propose are being offered next semester.

-**Chem 111 and Chem 112 may be satisfied by taking the Honors equivalents: Chem 121H and 122H.
+*Chem 111 may be satisfied by taking the Honors equivalents: Chem 121H.

 - A student must maintain a cumulative GPA of C (2.0) in the core Chemical Engineering courses to remain in good standing in the major.
 To graduate with a degree in Chemical Engineering, students must have a cumulative GPA of 2.0 in the core Chemical Engineering program.